Garage Door Dave

 The springs provided for lifetime warranties are usually very short life springs (usually will break

-within a year).
+within a couple of years).
 When the spring breaks, a new one is provided for free but the labor charge for changing it out

 matches or exceeds what most of us charge for the whole job.